oliviawestmacottssw/SSW.Rules.Content/rules/production---do-you-know-the-best-way-to-end-a-video/rule.md

 "Well that’s all great stuff Joe and we're looking forward to seeing your new software soon"

 Interviewee (Joe):
-"Thanks Adam"​​
+"Thanks Adam"

-Figure: Good example – personal, the speakers relate to each other well, refers to subject matter in the video​
+Figure: Good example – personal, the speakers relate to each other well, refers to subject matter in the video